vanlinhtruongdang/PoseTracking/README.md

 # PoseTracking
-Project of pose tracking using YOLOv11 and LLFormer.
+Project of pose tracking using YOLOv11 and SCI LLIE.